amita-shukla/blog-1/content/posts/2024-02-28--spring-design-patterns/index.md

 Spring's template classes such as `JdbcTemplate`, `JmsTemplate`(Java Messaging Service), `HibernateTemplate`(deprecated) encapsulate common operations, providing a template method that can be customized by subclasses to execute specific logic.
 A popular use we mostly see is multiple database providers providing their specific implemntation to execute database commands through `JdbcTemplate`.

-### Decorator Pattern

-Spring's bean post-processors and aspect-oriented programming allow for the decoration of beans with additional functionality, such as adding caching, validation, or retry logic.

 ### Event Handling using Observer Pattern

 #### Observer Pattern